 What is its impact?

-State governments collect stamp duty and registration charges on the declared value or the circle rate, whichever is higher, on the property being sold or bought.
-These charges are usually defined as a percentage of the transaction value, and differ across states.
+State governments collects stamp duty and registration charges on the value or the circle rate, whichever is higher, on the property for purchase.
 For instance, in New Delhi, a woman has to pay 4% stamp duty, while a man has to pay 6%.
-And if it is jointly purchased in the names of the man and the woman, they will have to pay a stamp duty of 5%.

 This makes houses even more expensive to buy.
-However, given the present market condition, where sellers are finding it difficult to find buyers at current price levels, it would be difficult to pass on this increase in circle rate to buyers.
+However, given the present market condition, where sellers are finding it difficult to find buyers at current price levels.
+It would be difficult to pass on this increase in circle rate to buyers.
 Some experts believe that a common increase in circle rate across all areas in a city, as has happened in Delhi, is not relevant.
 “A significant gap already existed between circle rates and property prices in Delhi’s realty market.
-With the current increase, this gap has widened further with hardly any alignment with market realities—largely because this rise was factored at a flat rate across the board, without any zonal considerations,” said Anshuman Magazine, chairman and managing director, CBRE South Asia Pvt.
-Ltd. It is important to reduce this gap, but the exercise requires the consultation of zonal city planning bodies that are more in tune with the character of a city’s various zones and micro markets, he added.
+It is important to reduce this gap.

 Source: Live Mint